statuspal/terraform-provider-statuspal/docs/data-sources/status_pages.md

 - `minor_notification_hours` (Number) Long-running incident notification (Minor incident).
 - `name` (String) Company, project or service name.
 - `noindex` (Boolean) Remove status page from being indexed by search engines (e.g. Google).
-- `notification_email` (String) Allow your customers to subscribe via email to updates on your status page's status
+- `notification_email` (String) Allow your customers to subscribe via email to updates on your status page's status.
 - `notify_by_default` (Boolean) Check the Notify subscribers checkbox by default.
 - `public_company_name` (String) Displayed at the footer of the status page.
 - `reply_to_email` (String) The email address we'll use in the 'reply_to' field in emails to your subscribers.
 So they can reply to your notification emails.